What is subletting?

 What legal rights and obligations do subtenants and sublandlords have?

 Exactly which rights a subtenant and sublandlord have depends on the type of tenancy held.
-For example, an AST gives a tenant greater rights (eg greater protection against eviction) than some other types of tenancy.
-Remember that, if the sublandlord still lives somewhere in the property, it’s unlikely their subtenant will have an AST, so the subtenant will generally have fewer rights (eg they’ll be easier to evict).
+Since most new private tenancies are now APTs, most new subtenancies will also be APTs, which give subtenants strong protections (eg against no-fault evictions).
+Remember that if the sublandlord still lives somewhere in the property, it’s unlikely their subtenant will have an APT, so the subtenant will generally have fewer rights (eg they’ll be easier to evict).

 Generally, the sublandlord’s (ie the sublandlord’s) rights and obligations in relation to their landlord will be unchanged.
 They’re still subject to the terms of their tenancy agreement, including the requirements to pay rent and not damage the property.
 This may appear risky for the sublandlord if they’re not actually living in the property themselves.
 However, they should have corresponding commitments from their subtenant (eg to pay rent and maintain the property).
 So, if the landlord were to deduct money from the sublandlord’s tenancy deposit at the end of the original tenancy to fix the property or recover rent arrears, but these issues were caused by the subtenant, the sublandlord can, in turn, deduct from the subtenant’s deposit to cover these expenses.